 10. The Perks of Being a Wallflower

-The first English book I finished reading in kindle.
+The first English book I finished reading was on the kindle.
 As a junior in high school, Charlie presented his thoughts on the old life and anxiety about the new life in the form of letters.
 Instead of pretending to be deep, he described complicated or simple family, friends, teacher-student relationships in shallow style, and Sensitive topics such as drugs, violence, and homosexuality.

 Because each letter is a basic unit, the plot is relatively trivial, which makes people lack the urge to read it all at once; the differences in the campus environment also don't have enough sense of substitution.
 But the state of mind that Charlie expressed during the first year of the enrollment is similar to himself.